 Learn how to conduct a risk analysis in order to determine the most vulnerable points within your network.
 Then, get an introduction to computer forensics and learn how to become a computer investigator so that you'll be prepared if a hacker ever violates your system.

-Completion of Debbie Mahler's online Introduction to PC Security course (or equivalent experience), or completion of David Iseminger's online Introduction to Networking course (or equivalent experience).
+Completion of our online Introduction to PC Security course (or equivalent experience), or completion of Introduction to Networking course (or equivalent experience).
 You must be familiar with PC and networking terminology and have at least a basic knowledge of how networks function.
-You will also need access to one or more networked computers that do not contain any data you consider sensitive.

 Learn the fundamentals of PC and network security from this expert-developed course.